JoostBerkhout/PyKDA/docs/installation.md

 cd PyKDA
 poetry install --with examples
 ```
-This might take a few minutes to resolve, but only needs to be done once.
+This might take a few minutes to resolve, but only needs to be done once (if you
+also want to install the docs materials run `poetry install --with examples,docs`).
 After setting everything up, simply open the jupyter notebooks:
 ```
 poetry run jupyter notebook